Past Call for Papers

 Kairos e apparenza / Kairos and appearance

-a cura di / edited by Arianna Fermani and Daria Mazzieri
+a cura di / edited by Arianna Fermani & Daria Mazzieri

 Thaumàzein, Vol. 9, Issue 2, 2021